ImperialOctopus/worlds-to-follow/docs/02-skills/01-hand/01-alchemy.md

 title="Administer"
 subtitle="Mundane ability"
-parameters={["Speed: Action.", "Range: Touch.", "Target: Creature."]}> Affect an unwilling creature with Alchemy vs. Endurance.
-Choose a potion in your possession to administer; the potion is consumed, even if it fails to affect the creature.
+parameters={["Speed: Action.", "Range: Touch.", "Target: Creature."]}> Choose a potion in your possession to administer to the affected creature.
 The creature gains the potion's effect.
-If the creature already has its maximum number of active potions, it loses one of its choice before gaining the new effect (if the creature was unwilling, it instead loses the oldest).
+If the creature already has its maximum number of active potions, it loses one of its choice before gaining the new effect.

+You can try to affect an unwilling creature with Alchemy vs. Endurance.
+The potion is still consumed even if you fail.
+If the potion you administer replaces an existing potion effect it loses the oldest effect instead of one of its choice.
 </AbilityCard>

 ## 3: Potion Engineering